 Privacy risks associated with personal RFID tags range greatly.
 Some tags are benign, as they contain little or no personal information, e.g., transit passes and concert tickets.
 Others do contain personal information (or are a handle to that information), but the risk is relatively modest, e.g., customer loyalty cards.
-Still others contain privacy-sensitive personal information, so the risks can be high, e.g., the trend to include RFID tags into passports, credit cards, and enhanced drivers' licences (EDL) [21].
-The threats are real, especially in these later cases, and include [11,16,17,23,28]:
+Still others contain privacy-sensitive personal information, so the risks can be high, e.g., the trend to attach RFID tags to passports, credit cards, and enhanced drivers' licences (EDL) [20].
+The threats are real, especially in these later cases, and include [11,16,17,22,26]: